Demystifying AI for the rest of us

 Temperature controls how the model samples from these probabilities.

-- Temperature ~ 0.3-0.5: Mostly predictable with slight variation.
-The model occasionally picks a less-likely token, but stays conservative.
+• Temperature ~ 0.3-0.5: Mostly predictable with slight variation.
+The model occasionally picks a less-likely token but stays conservative.
 Good for coding, technical writing, and structured tasks where you want reliability with a touch of flexibility.

-- Temperature ~ 0.7: A popular default.
-Balanced between coherence and creativity.
+• Temperature ~ 0.7: A popular default, balanced between coherence and creativity.
 Good for general conversation.

 Patterns, not principles

--8,598,017,294.Modern LLMs try to work around this with tool calling.
-The model is trained to recognize when it should hand off work to an external system - like a calculator, search engine, or code interpreter.
-When you ask a math question, the model is trained to recognize this pattern and reach out to an actual calculator, wait for the answer, and then present it to you.
-The LLM handles the conversation; the tool handles the computation.
-It's pattern matching on when to ask for external help, not on how to solve the problem itself.
+Modern LLMs try to work around this limitation with tool calling.
+The model is trained to recognise when it should hand off work to an external system, like a calculator, search engine, or code interpreter.
+When you ask a math question, the model recognises this pattern, reaches out to an actual calculator, waits for the answer, and then presents it to you.
+The LLM handles the conversation while the tool handles the computation.
+Effectively, it's pattern matching on when to ask for external help, not on how to solve the problem itself.

 The illusion of "memory"